Man guilty of causing death of motorway Highway Officer and seriously injuring another

 Evidence showed that Morrison was driving at an average speed of 81mph in heavy rain and high winds whilst the road had surface water causing heavy road spray.
 This was while a 50mph variable speed limit was in place due to the poor weather conditions.

-When his mobile phone was examined, it showed Morrison had sent a mixture of 44 text and WhatsApp messages during the journey.
+When his mobile phone was examined, it showed Morrison had sent 44 messages using a mixture text and Whatsapp messages during the journey.
 He last sent a message just over a minute and a half before the fatal collision, and the last reply he received was 45 seconds beforehand.

 He will be sentenced at the same court on 23 November.